Charlie Puth: 2022–present: Charlie and Whatever's Clever!

-2025: Whatever's Clever!

 In September 2025, Puth played a series of concerts at the Blue Note Jazz Club in New York City, with further shows planned in October at the Los Angeles location.
-On October 16, 2025, Puth announced that his fourth studio album, Whatever's Clever!, would be released on March 6, 2026.
+On October 16, 2025, Puth announced that his fourth studio album, Whatever's Clever!, would be released on March 27, 2026.
 The announcement was accompanied by the release of the album's lead single, "Changes".
+On January 16, 2026, he released "Beat Yourself Up", the second single from Whatever's Clever!
+On February 8, 2026, Puth performed the national anthem for Super Bowl LX.
+In March 2026, Puth joined AI music company Moises as a "Chief Music Officer".
+The third single from Whatever's Clever, titled "Home" which features Japanese singer Hikaru Utada, was released on March 9, 2026.

 Personal life

 Growing up, Puth was bullied at school.
 He said, "They would team up against me so bad and they would kick me in a place that wouldn't feel fantastic and I would need to throw up and they would then say I was pretending to throw up."
-On On Air with Ryan Seacrest he said he had a nervous breakdown from "just being overworked—and I'm in my head a lot and that, in combination with jetlag and, you know, the self-realization that I am getting more famous and my privacy goes out the window pretty much every day—it's just not what I'm used to, and I don't think I'm ever going to be used to it, and my therapy is to just put melody to it and sing it."
+In 2018, he said he had a nervous breakdown from "just being overworked—and I'm in my head a lot and that, in combination with jetlag and, you know, the self-realization that I am getting more famous and my privacy goes out the window pretty much every day—it's just not what I'm used to, and I don't think I'm ever going to be used to it, and my therapy is to just put melody to it and sing it."

 In 2022, Puth began dating family friend Brooke Sansone.
 The couple got engaged on September 7, 2023, and they married one year later, on September 7, 2024.
 On October 16, 2025, he announced that his wife was pregnant with their first child together.
 He shared the news in a clip from the music video for his song "Changes".
+She gave birth to a son named Jude on March 13, 2026.